Dionis1902/AccountGeneratorHelper/README.md

 ```
 It is generally recommended using the first option.

-*While the API is production-ready, it is still under development, and it has regular updates, do not forget to update it regularly by calling*
+*While the library is production-ready, it is still under development, and it has regular updates, do not forget to update it regularly by calling*
 ```
 $ pip install account-generator-helper --upgrade
 ```